FARA’s Annual Customer Conference

 The system relies on using third-party systems for all of the aforementioned functionality areas.
 The architecture of the back-end system should make it very easy to plug in third-party systems from any vendors.
 Much of the functionality is already in place and Swedish travelers will enjoy the app from the second half of 2019.
 We are eager to present it to the market when finalized.

 “After seeing the sprint results, I can ensure you that this will be the best travel app ever”, says CEO Ørjan Kirkefjord.

 The cloud solution that constitutes the system for our Webshop and our mobile applications is a so-called multi-tenant solution, where all customers are served from the same instance/system.
-During the 2018 we have modernized the infrastructure of this cloud solution, so that solution’s micro-services can run in a so-called container solution, where we use Kubernetes.
+During 2018 we have modernized the infrastructure of this cloud solution, so that solution’s micro-services can run in a so-called container solution.

 We expect that the migration of today’s production systems to this new infrastructure will take place during the second half of 2019, and we expect that safer and more seamless deployment of new versions and higher operational stability will be the result for you as customers.

 FARA has delivered solutions for ticketing, passenger information, infotainment and real-time information on board busses, trains and boats for a number of years.
 We have delivered our solutions to a huge range of vehicle computers and platforms during this time, and we have had a good, modular platform and architecture, which has allowed us to deliver customized systems based on standard products.
 Over the past year, we have been working to implement ITxPT support in our proven vehicle solutions, so that these days we can proudly say that we are in full swing rolling out Norway’s first vehicle systems with ITxPT support.
 This is happening now at AtB in Trondheim and at Unibuss (Ruter) in Oslo.
 These solutions are supplied on an Android platform, but we also offer similar solutions on Linux.